Security reference

 Assets are only available in enterprise projects.

-If multiple authorisation rules match a path, and any of them are deny
+access rules match a path, and any of them are deny

 , then the user will be denied access to the target.